-- All degree requirements must be completed within ten years of first registration for AU doctoral course work.
-Students in the Department of Educational and Counseling Psychology must complete all requirements, including dissertation, within seven years. - All course work and the comprehensive examination must be completed within six years of first registration for AU doctoral course work.

-• The dissertation must be completed within five years after passing the comprehensive examination.
+- Time limits are determined by the specific program and the time length is counted from the first registration for AU doctoral course work.
+Students in the Teaching, Learning and Curriculum department must complete all requirements, including dissertation, within 10 years.
+Students in the Department of Educational and Counseling Psychology must complete all requirements, including dissertation, within seven years.
+Students from the Leadership and Educational Administration department must complete all requirements, including dissertation, within seven years. - · All course work and the comprehensive examination must be completed within 5 years of first registration for AU doctoral course work. - The dissertation must be completed within 7 years of first registration for AU doctoral course work.